SmartEVSE/SmartEVSE-3/docs/operation.md

 The keys below the LCD screen can be locked/unlocked:
 * By pressing middle and right key at boot, or
-* By checking/unchecking the LCDLock box in the webserver screen.
+* By checking/unchecking the LCD Lock box in the webserver screen.

+# Cable Lock

+The charging cable can be locked/unlocked at the EVSE side.
+* This setting applies only when a locking actuator (e.g. Solenoid or Motor) has been configured via the LCD menu.
+* The charging cable can be locked/unlocked by checking/unchecking the Cable Lock box in the webserver screen.
+* The EVSE will lock the cable by default, when an EV is connected.
+This option applies to when the cable is disconnected from the EV afterwards.